“Our bills are half of what they used to be”

 “I used to put the washing machine on at night, thinking I was using off peak power and saving money, but it’s actually better to run it during the day when the sun is shining.”

-By using her major appliances in the middle of the day, Sue is ensuring she gets the most out of her solar PV and solar battery and she is able to monitor their performance using an app on her phone.
+By using her major appliances in the middle of the day, Sue is ensuring she gets the most out of her solar PV and solar battery.
+She is able to monitor their performance using an app on her phone.

 Sue’s solar battery has attracted quite a bit of interest from her friends and family.